cypress-io/cypress-documentation/source/guides/dashboard/projects.md

 1. Click on the **Runs** tab of your project within the {% url "Test Runner" test-runner %}.
 2. Click **Connect to Dashboard**.
-3. You will need to log in to record your tests, so you'll be prompted to log in to the Cypress Dashboard here if you have not already done so.
+3. You will need to log in to record your tests, so you'll be prompted to log in to the Cypress Dashboard here if you haven't already done so.
 {% imgTag /img/dashboard/projects/setup-a-project-1.png "Connect to Dashboard" "no-border" %}
 4. Choose who owns the project.
-You can personally own it or select an organization you've created.
-If you do not have any organizations, click **Create organization**.
+You can personally own it or select an organization you're a member of.
+If you don't have any organizations, click **Create organization**.
 Organizations work just like they do in GitHub and enable you to separate your personal and work projects. {% url 'Read more about organizations' organizations %}.
 {% imgTag /img/dashboard/projects/setup-a-project-2.png "Choose an Organization" "no-border" %}
 5. If you don't have any existing projects, you'll have the opportunity to create a new one here.
 If you have existing projects and want to create a new one, you can click "Create new project" to make a new one.
   - Fill in the name of your project (this is only for display purposes and can be changed later).